shivam01anand/shivamanand.github.io/_posts/2023-07-16-first-half-marathon.md

 categories: language
 ---

-Describing it in a positive/negative way doesn't do justice to these pursuits.
-Even a project report talking about goals achieved, timings doesn't hit the spot.
+Describing pursuits in a positive/negative framework doesn't say much, neither does a project report talking about goals, timings & other abstract things.

-Sure, my training was incomplete.
-Sure, i missed my a,b,c,d targets.
-Sure, i was way behind the pack.
-Sure, my broken body was rightfully sarcastically applauded "nice training!" (by the organizing team no less LOL) Sure, everything hurts right now, half a day later.
-    - Calves pulsated like it had it's own heartbeat.
-    - My butts were hurting.
-Butts!
-The loyal support you rely on for 12 hours a day gave up.
-    - Heels were on fire.
-I know how pam felt.
-    - Knees hurt so much that my road accident from years ago felt like a joke.
-And those wounds used to hurt so much, even touching it generated visuals.
-    - My back hurts.
-Don't know how, and how shoulders feel file.

-"Objectively" speaking, it was terrible but there's a story here.
-One deserving a firm note in life's diary.

-The day before my run, I had stuffed chicken breast with spanish/cheese, egyptian pizza, dimsums, peshwari tikka, pasta.
-Pleasing the senses, before breaking self.
+The day before my run, I had chicken breast with spanish/cheese stuffings, egyptian pizza, dimsums, peshwari tikka, pasta.
+Pleased the senses, before punishing it's vehicle.

 Day of the run.

-I couldn't have imagined a better setting.
-The race's kick off was beautifully set up by a pleasing drizzle in the sunrise, with loud drums cheering the runners.
+I couldn't have constructed a better setting.
+The race's kick off was beautifully set up by a pleasing drizzle in the sunrise, with loud drums charging up the runners.
 A bollywood story has one protagonist, here there were 1000s.
 Each stretching their selves in unique ways, my non existent routine was marvelling at them.
-Might as well observe the pros if this is going to be my beginner attempt.
+Figured might as well observe the pros if this is going to be my beginner attempt.

-Coach benett's marathon playlist from NRC, tucked in headphones, begins with a warning of the automatic human desire to pick up pace when passed by another human.
-Sure enough i find myself accelerate intermittently when bodies near me.
+Coach benett's marathon playlist from NRC, tucked in headphones, began with a warning.

+Of the automatic human desire to pick up pace when passed by another human.
+Sure enough i noticed myself accelerate whenever a body entered my private space, of which there wasn't much.
 This is clearly not a solo run in isolation.
-This is a group thing.
+This is going to be a group thing.

+Anyone who sees grown ups waking up at 4 am on a Sunday to run won't hesistate to call these crazies a tribe.

-I start understanding my friends' strava posts where they do race distances in their backyards - free of lines, anxiety of approaching cars, the boy who stops to inquire about the 2k finish line, the pomp.
+I start understanding my friends posts where they ran long distances in their backyards - free of competition, anxiety of approaching cars, the boy who stops to inquire about the 2k finish line almost teasing your 21k resolve, the...pomp

-The pomp is doing nothing for me - it should, based on probability.
-I've seen countless posts about race stoke, how others energies shot them to unbelievable timings.
+The pomp is surprisingly not helping me yet.
+I'd seen countless posts about race stoke, how others energies shot them to unbelievable timings, the atmosphere the postivity..god damn it.

-As i stroll forward - I'm hit with unempathetic smiles from happy runners.
-It's not their fault - they just aren't in enough pain, and their unmasked endorphins only intensifies the gulf in feelings.
+As i stroll forward, in pain, the glue of my resolve softened in the rain - I'm hit with unempathetic beaming smiles from happy runners.
+Fuck you.
+Alas, It's not their fault - they just aren't in enough pain, and their unmasked endorphins only intensifies the gulf in feelings.
+Making those interactions highly charged.

 I reach 5k. faster than my training pace.
 I can't help marvel at the oddities around me - a south indian running barefoot with a banner written in marathi (a language no one understands here), an overweight aunt also running 21k (who rests against me later on when she was about to pass out).